onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Finally, we'll attempt to mint the ERC721 token using the `MaybeMintERC721` contract.
 Navigate to the `MaybeMintERC721` contract on Flowscan: [MaybeMintERC721].

-Again, you'll be met with the contract functions on the "Write Contract" tab.
-Click on the `mint` function which takes no arguments - just click on "Write" and then "Confirm" in the resulting MetaMask window.
+Again, you'll be met with the contract functions on the `Write Contract` tab.
+Click on the `mint` function which takes no arguments - just click on `Write` and then `Confirm` in the resulting MetaMask window.

 This contract has a 50% chance of failing on mint using onchain randomness.
 If it fails, simply mint again until it succeeds.